Join the discovery research conversation

 I’ve also heard some concerns about the scope of our work: rumours that Wellcome doesn't support clinical research anymore, or that we only want to fund teams or eight-year grants.
 I can assure you that while our new strategy brings focus and some degree of change, we’re just as committed as ever to supporting curiosity-led research of all kinds and in flexible ways.

 To achieve the diversity of ideas and approaches we’re looking to fund, however, we’re looking beyond those who already know Wellcome.
-That’s why we’ll be offering two webinars in May to explain our goals and processes in more detail for a much wider international audience.
-Register today to join us for the webinars, and spread the word to your colleagues in any and every research field.
+That’s why we offered two webinars in May 2022 to explain our goals and processes in more detail for a much wider international audience.

-- The first webinar on 10 May will focus on earlier career stages, relevant to our individual Early-Career Awards and Career Development Awards.
+- The first webinar focused on earlier career stages, relevant to our individual Early-Career Awards and Career Development Awards.

-- The second webinar on 16 May will be for established researchers, as well as teams, who may be more interested in our Discovery Awards.
+- The second webinar was designed for established researchers, as well as teams, who may be more interested in our Discovery Awards.

-Each webinar will give an overview of the role of discovery research within Wellcome’s mission, and provide an opportunity to hear more about how our Discovery Research team wants to work with the research community.
+Each webinar gives an overview of the role of discovery research within Wellcome’s mission, and provides an opportunity to hear more about how our Discovery Research team wants to work with the research community.

 Wellcome can’t succeed in our mission to improve health through science without all of you, and I am excited about how together we will deliver the discoveries of the future.